 For details on any other services offered by Didasko, please visit www.didaskogroup.com

-The majority of our La Trobe-Didasko students are what we affectionately call the ‘lost tribe’, students that for a multitude of reasons didn’t take the traditional route of going from high school to university.
-I am a member of this tribe and this is my story.
+The majority of our La Trobe-Didasko students are ‘later learners’ - people that for a multitude of reasons didn’t take the traditional route of going from high school to university.
+I am a later learner, and this is my story.

 This is something that’s taken a long time for me to feel comfortable about, as not having a ‘proper’ post-school education was a source of shame.
 I harboured resentment and frustration at not having the opportunity to go to university and felt ‘less than’.
 Over time, I’ve come to see this as a strength, as the long road travelled to achieve a postgrad qualification has taught me more about myself than participating in classes ever could.

 Early in high school, family upheaval would dramatically change my life.
 Bankruptcy and a subsequent move interstate for a ‘fresh start’ meant starting again without the support of extended family and friends.
 Combined with the ever-present strain of financial hardship, it’s no surprise that my parents divorced in my late teens.

 We absorb our parents’ and extended family’s experience and attitudes about education.
 Both my parents came from a trade background and they were firm believers in the importance of a good education, but didn’t see what the big deal about university was.
 The student cohort of ‘first in family’ face challenges other students don’t have (O’Shea et al. 2015).
 At the time, university was important to me, as I didn’t just want to prepare for a job, I wanted to improve my ability to communicate, connect with others, reflect, critically analyse and create.
 I was always asking ‘why’ and wanted to be challenged.